 Bled: Image of Paradise

 This Alpine lake with the only island in Slovenia has been a world-renowned paradise for centuries, impressing visitors with its natural beauty, wealth of legend, and special powers to restore well-being.
+Open a treasure trove of unique and compelling experiences, as spotted by Lonely Planet, when the famous travel guide ranked Bled among its top ten must-see destinations.
 Look out at the lake from a castle on a cliff and visit the island on a traditional “pletna” boat.

 Visit Lake Bled to make your wishes come true